Recording Your Voice in the Browser — A Step-by-Step Guide and What to Actually Listen For | MusicalBoard

 Using Singing Recorder as Part of a Practice Flow

 Singing Recorder runs alongside the rest of the tools on MusicalBoard.
-Vocal Pitch Monitor and Audio Spectrum & Vocal Level stay active while you're recording, so you can have real-time visual feedback going and still capture the full take to review afterward.
+Vocal Pitch Monitor and Vocal Spectrum stay active while you're recording, so you can track pitch and spectrum in real time, then review the same sections again on playback with synchronized spectrum history.

 A practical example of how this fits together: use Virtual Piano to find your starting pitch, run through a phrase while watching the Vocal Pitch Monitor, and once it's feeling solid, switch to Singing Recorder to capture a full run-through.
 Play it back and check the one thing you decided to focus on for that session.
 If something stands out in a particular bar, jump directly to it on the progress bar and replay it a few times.